Waldenbooks

-Walden Book Company, Inc., doing business as Waldenbooks, was an American shopping mall-based bookstore chain and a subsidiary of Borders.
+Walden Book Company, Inc., doing business as Waldenbooks, was an American shopping mall-based bookstore chain.
+In its later years it was a subsidiary of Borders.
 The chain also ran a video game and software chain under the name Waldensoftware, as well as a children's educational toy chain under Walden Kids.
 In 2011, the chain was liquidated in bankruptcy.

 History

 On March 4, 1933, Lawrence Hoyt (1902–1982), a former sales manager for Simon & Schuster, and Melvin T. Kafka (1905–1992) opened a rental library within leased space inside a Bridgeport, Connecticut, department store under the name Walden Book Company (named for Henry David Thoreau's Walden, a meditation on simple living in natural surroundings).
 The pair believed that their business would help people cope with the effects of the Great Depression.
 Books were lent out for three cents per day to save customers the cost of purchasing the books while providing affordable entertainment.
 By 1948, Hoyt and Kafka had opened 250 book rental locations.